HGieselmann/HugoCreativeCoding/content/docs/02_Moving_Things.md

 	public class New : MonoBehaviour
 	{
-	// Start is called before the first frame updat void Start()
+	// Start is called before the first frame updates void Start()
 		{